gnmerritt/gnmerritt.net/aboutme.markdown

 computers and math.
 I'm a former [Ultimate](http://stonedclown.com) player and I and love to ski & sail.

-I currently work as a full-stack developer at TripAdvisor.
+In my last gig I worked as a full-stack developer at TripAdvisor.
 I started on the mobile team, and later worked exclusively on our iPad application and iPad optimized website.
 Since then I've touched everything from our Instant Booking checkout flows to the database that powers our commerce analytics to that footer that spams you with